Updated on December 11th, 2022

 4. Guidance and Coaching

-In many cases, having access to other professionals in the field is ideal for students.
-Members of their network can offer guidance and coaching when students are facing critical decisions or struggling to solve a problem.
+In many cases, networking allows students to gain valuable insights from professionals, enhancing their decision-making and problem-solving skills.
+Members of their network can offer guidance, advice, and coaching when students are facing critical decisions or struggling to solve a problem.
 Essentially, their network members can tap their experience to provide students with insights beyond what they’re learning at school.

 Plus, members of their network can serve as valuable sounding boards.
-If a student is debating an idea, it gives them a source of information and outside expertise, which can prove highly valuable.
+If a student is debating an idea, it gives them a source of fresh ideas, information, and outside expertise, which can prove highly valuable.

 5. Trend Awareness